pmkhoa/khoapham.me/content/blog/webpack-starter.md

 tags: [Webpack, Javascript, ES6]
 ---

 Back in early 2015, when I started [writing Javascript in ES6](/blog/es6-review-part-1); it was not easy to get everything running smoothly at that time.
-Today some developers still not sure where to get started using ES6 even though it's widely adopted by Javascript community.
-I spent an evening writing a simple [Webpack Boilerplate](https://github.com/pmkhoa/webpack-start) to help new developers to use it for their new project easily.
+Today some developers are still not sure where to get started using ES6 even though it's widely adopted by Javascript community.
+I spent an evening writing a simple [Webpack Boilerplate](https://github.com/pmkhoa/webpack-start) to help new developers to use it for their new projects.

-What does this [minimalist boilerplate](https://github.com/pmkhoa/webpack-start) includes?
+What does this [minimalist boilerplate](https://github.com/pmkhoa/webpack-start) include?

 - Webpack core
 - Webpack dev server